TechProgenitor/Qosmio-X770-X775-Hackintosh/Backlight.md

 ## Linux Compatibility

 The same keyboard backlight issue exists on Linux distros for this laptop.
-Fortunately, since OpenCore injects SSDTs into all operating systems, the custom SSDTs also resolve the issue on Linux.
+Fortunately, since OpenCore injects SSDTs into all operating systems, this custom SSDT also resolves the issue on Linux.

 ![](https://github.com/user-attachments/assets/ccea4b81-0f01-45a3-823e-cce86cffbb36)